 Heaven's Wildlife Rescue is a non-profit wildlife rehabilitation and education centre in Sarnia-Lambton that rescues, treats, and releases orphaned, injured, and displaced native wildlife.
-The organisation provides public guidance on humane wildlife encounters, offers sponsorship opportunities for animals in care, and relies on donations and volunteers to cover medical care, utilities, and seasonal operating costs.
-They are currently running an urgent fundraising appeal to cover immediate arrears and baby season needs.
+The organization provides public guidance on humane wildlife encounters, relies on volunteers and community donations to cover medical and operating costs, and scales up care during busy baby season.
+Support options include monetary donations by e transfer and in-kind gifts from community wish lists to help cover ongoing animal care and seasonal needs.

 Last updated on Feb 8th, 2026